open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

     - This is the number of events that will be processed per request to the MongoDB Atlas API.
   - `max_pages` (default `25`)
     - This will limit how many pages of events the receiver will request from the MongoDB Atlas API for each project.
-  - `types` (default [])
+  - `types` (defaults to all types of events)
     - This is a list of [event types](https://www.mongodb.com/docs/atlas/reference/api/events-orgs-get-all/#event-type-values) that the receiver will request from the API.
-If not specified then the receiver will collect all types of events.
+If specified, the receiver will collect only the indicated types of events.

 Examples: